btschwertfeger/python-cmethods/README.md

 | `quantile_delta_mapping` | Quantile Delta Mapping (additive and multiplicative)                                                                                                         |
 | `adjust_3d`              | requires a method name and the respective parameters to adjust all time series of a 3-dimensional data set                                                   |

+Except for the variance scaling, all methods can be applied on stochastic and non-stochastic climate variables.
+Variance scaling can only be applied on non-stochastic climate variables.

+- Stochastic climate variables are those that are subject to random fluctuations and are not predictable.
+They have no predictable trend or pattern.
+Examples of stochastic climate variables include precipitation, air temperature, and humidity.

+- Non-stochastic climate variables, on the other hand, have clear trend and pattern histories and can be readily predicted.
+They are often referred to as climate elements and include variables such as water temperature and air pressure.

 ---

 <a name="installation"></a>